inkmonk/api-client-python/README.md

 	GrantForm.create(choices, days_till_expiry=90, mailed_to=None)

 The arg `choices` expects a list of tuples.
-The first element should be a list of skus.
+The first element of each tuple should in turn be a list of skus.
 The list can either be made of sku objects or sku id strings.
 The second element should be the number of items the recipient can be allowed to choose from the list.

 The arg `days_till_expiry` is used to set the validity of the form.
 By default it is 90 days.